Ukuleles come in different shapes and four main sizes: Soprano, Concert, Tenor and Baritone.

 In this post, we take you through the different sizes of the ukulele to help you make your pick.

-The scale length determines the spacing of the frets, but it also affects how the strings sound and how they feel to play.
+Scale length determines the spacing of the frets, but it also affects how the strings sound and how they feel to play.
 Short scale length ukuleles such as the soprano and concert have very little room to maneuver between the frets, and the shorter strings tend to be strung with less tension.
-This is the reason why many ukulele players find that longer scale sized ukuleles such as the tenor much easier to finger pick.
+As a result, many ukulele players find that longer scale sized ukuleles such as the tenor much easier to finger pick.

 Shorter strings also have less length to allow the overtones to speak, which tends to create a softer, thicker sounding tone.
 Longer strings will have more room for overtones to speak which will create a clearer and more ringing tone.